The-Encryption-Compendium/the-encryption-compendium/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-As much as possible, please describe how to reproduce the bug (or, at least, what actions you took that caused the bug to appear).
+To the best of your ability, provide clear and concise instructions for how to reproduce the bug.
 For instance:

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

+If you are unable to reproduce the bug, please describe what you were doing before the bug occurred.
+The more information you are able to provide, the more likely we will be able to help you.

 **Expected behavior**
 A clear and concise description of what you expected to happen.